sparkletown/sparkle/docs/bootstrap-application.md

 User created: email=user2@example.com, password=REDACTED
 ```

-Once complete you should be able to make that user an admin.
-To do so run this command:
+Once complete you should be able to make that user an admin by running:
-* Run this

 ```
 ./update-admin-role-users.ts example-project-firebase-adminsdk-XXXXX-XXXXXXXXXX.json ADD user1@example.com user2@example.com